ManimCommunity/manim/docs/source/contributing/development.rst

 Develop your contribution
 -------------------------

 #.
-Check out your local repository's master branch and pull the latest
+Checkout your local repository's master branch and pull the latest
    changes from ManimCommunity, ``upstream``, into your local repository:

    .. code-block:: shell